Overwhelmed trying to choose exactly how to launch your online store?

 In our analogy – you’ll be buying land and building even your house from scratch.
-This is the route of some ecommerce startups that have a very specific feature set and vision in mind.
-In addition to the cost, you’ll also have a myriad other considerations.
+This is the route of some eCommerce startups that have a very specific feature set and vision in mind.
+In addition to the cost, you’ll also have a myriad of other considerations.
 But this is still a route some businesses take.

-It’s very common at the Enterprise ecommerce level, though even at that level, you still have choices & tradeoffs to make.
+It’s very common at the Enterprise eCommerce level, though even at that level, you still have choices & tradeoffs to make.

 - Define what you are looking for.